BoZhuM/zresume/README.md

     $ gem install zresume

 ## Syntax
-    `info *array` register the attributes you need.
-    Once you set the attribute by `info` you can set it's value simply by `attrname value`.
+`info *array` register the attributes you need.Once you set the attribute by `info` you can set it's value simply by `attrname value`.

 The Value can Be Any Kind of Ruby Object.
-Mostly you set it a string, number or array.
-    You can pass in a block as the value too.
+Mostly you set it a string, number or array.You can pass in a block as the value too.

 In this block, You can use the method `item(arg='string', &block)` to generate a  instance of Zresume::List(a hash like Class, To store more infomations) for you. if you pass in a block to `item`, in this block, you get the freedom to write code just like construct a hash just remove ':' or '=>'.
 In the following example, You can see it.

 ## Usage
 ```ruby